Bakasana & Kakasana (Crane & Crow) & Eka Pada Bakasana (Flying Crane / Crow)- Overview

 - Some sources consider Crow Pose and Crane Pose to refer to the same asana.

-- Some sources differentiate them—including Yoga International (here) and Kino McGregor in Yoga Journal (here).
+- Some sources differentiate them—including Yoga International (if you are a member of Yoga International, you can review the source from here) and Kino McGregor in Yoga Journal (here).
 When differentiated, Bakasana has straight arms and Kakasana has bent arms.

 - Considered foundational pose for more advanced arm balances.